teleqwe/CSSHudDocumentation/README.md

 **Removed hud download from here to stop confusion, get it from gb link below.**
-**Note: This is made for native resolution, i dont have 1440p so i cannot help you with trouble shooting that**
+**Note: This is made for native resolution, IF YOU HAVE 1440P MONITOR EDIT THE "5" SECTIONS INSTEAD OF "4"**

 **These files are just for reference and are from my sakura hud, they are not default.**